LEARN MORE ABOUT THE TYPES

 What is Gaslighting?

-Gaslighting is a form of psychological manipulation that makes a person question their own memory, reality, perception and sanity.
+Gaslighting is a form of psychological manipulation.
+A gaslighter will lie and distort the truth to make you question your own memory, reality, perception and sanity.

 Signs of Gaslighting

-Below are some of the most common things an abuser using gaslighting might say or do.
+Below are common things a gaslighter might say or do:

-- They constantly lie.
-They might lie to turn you against your friends and family, making you feel like the only person you can trust is the gaslighter.
+They constantly lie.
+They might lie to turn you against your friends and family, making you feel like the only person you can trust is the them.

-- They embarrass you by telling others you are lying or are crazy.
-They say you remember certain events wrong (when you do not), or say you are confused, or claim something happened when it didn’t happen at all.
+They embarrass you by telling others you are lying or are crazy.
+They say you remember certain events wrong (when you do not), or say you are confused, or claim something happened when it didn’t.

 Example of Gaslighting